ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 How does FormulaForge compare to Swisse Women's Daily Multivitamin?

-FormulaForge lets you build a personalized supplement formula using T1 Preferred and T2 Specialist ingredient forms — the same tier standard used to analyze Swisse Women's Daily Multivitamin.
-Rather than choosing from pre-made products, you select each ingredient and form individually, with dose ranges drawn from our research-backed formulary.
+FormulaForge lets you build a personalized supplement formula using Preferred Form and Secondary Form ingredients — the same standard used to analyze Swisse Women's Daily Multivitamin.
+Rather than choosing from pre-made products, you select each ingredient and form individually, with dose ranges drawn from our research-backed database.
 These statements are based on structure/function research and have not been evaluated by the FDA.
 This information is not intended to diagnose, treat, cure, or prevent any disease.

 FormulaForge formulates and sells supplements.
 This analysis compares ingredient forms in Swisse Women's Daily Multivitamin against our formulary's bioavailability classifications, which are based on peer-reviewed research.
 Tier classifications reflect form bioavailability data and do not constitute a claim that any product is unsafe, ineffective, or inferior overall.
 All referenced research is independently verifiable.
 These statements have not been evaluated by the FDA.
 Supplements are not intended to diagnose, treat, cure, or prevent any disease.